randallli/randallli.github.io/aboutme.md

 I am rebooting some old game ideas that I have had before.
 Ping me at <subscribe@tripleli.com> if your interested in hearing the latest developments.

 ### Worked @ Google for 8+ years
 Took a break from making games while working at Google.
-More life changing was having two kids.

 * Got an [Animation patent](https://patents.justia.com/patent/10013789) while working on UI.
+* Built [Material Components for iOS](https://github.com/material-components/material-components-ios), Google's UI design system, used by 100+ Google iOS apps.

+Actually, more life changing, was having two kids ;).

 ### Worked at a couple startups
 Self published a couple games: